You need java to run this

 This tarjeta is usually free and, if not handed to travellers onboard the arriving flight, it can be had (and filled) just after landing

 .
 More on the Tarjeta in Español here.
 It is valid for one month.
 Canadians, exceptionally, can stay in Cuba for 3 months with this card before having to renew it (only once) for a total continuous stay of 6 months.
+More info for Canadians about Cuba on this government web site.

 Other practicalities as suggested by LonelyPlanet.com :